 Students who have a chronic illness, physical disability, or learning disorder may receive accommodations through the Office of Disability Services so that the aforementioned conditions will not hinder their academic success.
 In order to receive accommodations, students must schedule an appointment with the Coordinator of Disability Services immediately following registration.
 During the initial meeting, students must provide copies of appropriate documentation from their health care provider that verifies their illness or disability.
 Students with learning disorders must provide test results and other appropriate supporting documentation solidifying their accommodation needs.
-In order for documentation to be considered for the initiation of accommodations, the documentation must be less than ten years old.
+In order for documentation to be considered for the initiation of accommodations, the documentation should provide an adequate representation of the student's current functional abilities.
+In most situations, documentation should be within three years of the student's application for services.
+Professional judgment, however, must be used in accepting older documentation of conditions that are permanent or non-varying, or in requiring more recent documentation for conditions for which the functional impact may change over time.